Franja Partisan Hospital: World War II

 Built in difficult and rugged terrain in the remote Pasica Gorge in western Slovenia by Slovene Partisans, the hospital opened in December 1943 and saw continuous improvements until May 1945.
 The hospital was located deep inside German-occupied Europe, only a few hours from Austria and the central parts of the Third Reich.
 German military activity was frequent in the general region throughout the operation of the hospital.
 The hospital's entrance was hidden in the forest, and the hospital could only be reached by bridges.

 The bridges could be retracted if the enemy was in the vicinity.
 In order to preserve the secrecy necessary for a clandestine hospital to operate, the patients were blindfolded during transportation to the facility.
 The hospital was also protected by minefields and nests of machine guns.
 Because the hospital is in a gorge, the many trees and camouflaged buildings provided protection against air reconnaissance.

 The founder and first builder of the hospital was Viktor Volčjak, but the hospital was named after its manager and physician, Franja Bojc Bidovec, who began working there in February 1944.
 Among the doctors working in the hospital there was also an Italian, Antonio Ciccarelli.
 Extremely well equipped for a clandestine partisan operation, the hospital remained intact until the end of the war.
 It was designed to provide treatment to as many as 120 patients at a time, but saw almost ten times as many during its operation.
 Most of its patients were wounded anti-Nazi resistance fighters, who could not go to regular hospitals because they would be arrested.
 Among its patients were many nationalities, including one wounded German enemy soldier who, after being treated, remained in the hospital as a member of the hospital staff.
 The hospital operated until 5 May 1945.

 Postwar period

-Franja Partisan Hospital became a part of the Cerkno Museum in 1963.
+A reconstruction of Franja Partisan Hospital became part of the Cerkno Museum in 1963.
 In 1997, an American Association of Air Force Veterans issued an award to Franja Hospital for saving and treating the downed American pilot Harold Adams.

 It has been on a list of candidates to become a UNESCO World Heritage Site since 2000.
 In 2003, a stamp was issued by the Slovene Post Office to mark the 60th anniversary of Franja Hospital, and became the stamp of the year in Slovenia.

 On 18 September 2007, the site was badly damaged in a flood after torrential rains.
 It was reconstructed and completely rebuilt by 2010, and it was then reopened for visitors.
 On 13 July 2023, heavy rainfall damaged the site again, completely destroying three buildings.
 In the event, three more buildings were damaged, electrical wiring was destroyed, and access to the entrance building was cut off.